JD Edwards EnterpriseOne

 JD Edwards EnterpriseOne pricing

-JD Edwards EnterpriseOne does not have a free version.
-JD Edwards EnterpriseOne paid version starts at N/A.
+JD Edwards EnterpriseOne does not have a free version and does not offer a free trial.

 Alternatives to JD Edwards EnterpriseOne